azree989/DRef/README.md

 ## 🔒 Access Limitation

 📢 This site is **not indexed on Google** or discoverable via search engines.
-To use it, you must open the direct link above using an account within the MOH Google Workspace.
+To use it, you must open the direct link above.